Night Sky (TV series): Production

 Night Sky is an American co-production between Amazon Studios and Legendary Television, created by Holden Miller and Daniel C. Connolly.
 The project was given a series order on October 21, 2020.
 Sissy Spacek and Ed O'Neill joined the cast in March 2021.
 O'Neill left the show the following month and was replaced by J. K. Simmons.
 Chai Hansen, Adam Bartley, Julieta Zylberberg, Rocío Hernández, and Kiah McKirnan were added to the cast as series regulars in May 2021.
 Principal photography began in June 2021 in the state of Illinois.
 Notable filming locations include the city of Woodstock, Cinespace Film Studios in Chicago, and the villages of Frankfort, Wauconda, and Island Lake.
 In August 2021, it was reported Beth Lacke, Stephen Louis Grush, and Cass Buggé would star in recurring roles.
 Filming was scheduled to conclude in October 2021.

-On July 5, 2022, Amazon Prime Video canceled the series after one season due to the view count unable to justify production costs.
-Preproduction on a prospective second season was set to begin in September 2022.
+On July 5, 2022, Amazon Prime Video canceled the series after one season when its viewer count failed to justify production costs.
+Pre-production on a prospective second season had been set to begin in September 2022.